Retirement Retirement Planning

 sepy/Adobe woman using laptop

-If you want to keep more money in your bank account, it’s a good idea to set up a budget highlighting your spending so you can decide where to make cuts.
+If you want to keep more money in your bank account, it’s a good idea to set up a budget that highlights your spending so you can decide where to cut.

-You also may want to create a goals chart that can help you keep track of each time you find a way to save money to keep you motivated.
+You may also want to create a goals chart to help you keep track of each time you find a way to save money and stay motivated.

-And remember also to use a chart of how much you save each week with these little changes as they build up to keep you going.
+Remember also to use a chart showing how much you save each week with these little changes as they build up to keep you going.